psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 Another common issue is Matlab's multithreading.
 By default, Matlab will use all available CPUs.
 Even though the condor submit file has a section for *requested CPUs*, it doesn't actually enforce that limit.
-Matlab's default behavior makes it a very unkind cluster citizen.
+Matlab's default behavior makes it a very uncooperative cluster citizen.

 To limit Matlab to a certain number of threads (and you should), use the `maxNumCompThreads()`_ function.
 For example, to limit your script to use only 4